UBC-MDS/522_group_36/README.md

     ```
     python scripts/run_validation.py
     ```
     This script will check if the data is valid and print out the result.
-If the data is valid, it will print out "Data is valid".
-If the data is invalid, it will log the error messages in logs.
+If the data is valid, it will print out "Data validation passed successfully".
+If the data is invalid, it will log the error messages in logs and remove those rows.
+The validated data will be saved in data/processed.
+In this testing, we only removed 2000 rows after validation which are data that is outside of the NYC taxi data [documentation](https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf) range.

 5. **Run the analysis**

     open `yellow_taxi_analysis.ipynb` in Jupyter Lab you just launched